Pulaski riot

 The Pulaski riot was a race riot that occurred in Pulaski, Tennessee, on January 7, 1868.
 While the riot appeared to be based in a trade dispute of the previous summer between Calvin Lamberth, a white man, and Calvin Carter, an African American, it was provoked when Lamberth shot a friend of Carter's over rumored comments about the former's black mistress.

 After Lamberth shot Carter's friend, Whitlock Fields, numerous other armed whites came from nearby houses and attacked Carter and seven other black men at a nearby black-owned grocery store.
 Although the constable arranged a ceasefire, after the freedmen gathered at the door of the store, some eighteen whites rushed and shot at them at close range.
 They murdered one man, mortally wounded another, and injured four.
-No whites was injured or prosecuted.
+No whites were injured or prosecuted.
 The incident was investigated by the Freedmen's Bureau office of Nashville, Tennessee.